Frequently Asked Questions

 Are your windows “mortar” or “silicone”?

 We’re making windows, so we use materials consistent with the manufacturer of windows.
 We use a silicone adhesive/sealant that is manufactured for use in the window industry for window manufacturing.
+Our sealants are anti-fungal, UV stable, and tested for our application and we only use currently manufactured products from currently operating glass block manufacturers, SEVES Glass Block specifically.

 Do you install with “mortar” or “silicone”?